Church Recording and Church Study

 Churches have always been a reminder of continuity and a source of beauty.
 Often the earliest buildings in an area, they are treasure troves of historical documents and significant memorials, as well as the more practical items of daily use.

-Church Recording is an activity in which a variety of skills are required, where interest and satisfaction are virtually guaranteed, and where there is a wealth of knowledge to be discovered.
-If you know of an historically important church in your neighbourhood, consider an ADFAS Church Recording project
+Doing an ADFAS Church Recording or an ADFAS Church Study is an activity in which a variety of skills are required, where interest and satisfaction are virtually guaranteed, and where there is a wealth of knowledge to be discovered.
+If you know of an historically important church in your neighbourhood, consider an ADFAS Church Recording or Church Study.

-When a project is set up, very practical and clear guidelines about the process are provided in The Church Recorders’ Handbook and trained advisors are always ready to help and advise.
+A Church Recording is a more detailed project which has an orderly and systemic approach which documents the contents and interior of a church.
+When a project is set up, very practical and clear guidelines about the process are provided in The Church Recorders’ Handbook and advisors are always ready to help and advise.
 Recorders usually work in pairs to record the description, dimensions, history, inscriptions and age of every single internal item.
 Stained glass windows, carved pulpits, silver chalices, beautifully embroidered vestments, and old bibles are only some of the objects to be examined, measured and described, and photographed.

 Once the objects are recorded, the information is collated and entered onto computer and checked for accuracy.
 Then after printing and binding, copies of the record are produced for the church, for ADFAS and for the National Library of Australia.